HautechAI/agents/packages/platform-server/README.md

   - pnpm --filter @agyn/platform-server prisma:migrate
   - pnpm --filter @agyn/platform-server prisma:studio
 - Best-effort: if AGENTS_DATABASE_URL is not set or DB errors occur, reducers fall back to in-memory only.
+- Local dev: GitHub integration is optional.
+If no GitHub env is provided, the server boots and logs that GitHub is disabled.
+Any GitHub-dependent feature will error at runtime until credentials are configured.